Food safety

 A program designed to enhance the competitiveness of U.S. specialty crops has gotten an infusion of funds, a higher payment cap and an extended application deadline.
 The USDA’s Farm Service Agency (FSA) is adding an... more »

-When it comes to fruit and vegetable production, California is America’s superpower.
-The state’s ideal climate for vegetable production helps make it the third largest producer of processed tomatoes in the world.
-Pacific Coast Producers... more »
+California stands as America's superpower in fruit and vegetable production.
+Its ideal climate for vegetable production helps make it the third largest producer of processed tomatoes in the world.
+Sustainable practices in vegetable farming are... more »

 Experts urge produce distributors to prepare for FSMA 204 compliance now